 Astrophysicists estimate that the sun has made 23 revolutions around our galaxy since the sun and earth were formed.
 One revolution of the sun around our galaxy is said to take 200 million years.

-On the earth's surface, molecules (two or more atoms) have bounced off each other and have bonded.
-Molecular interactions have produced single cell organisms of various sorts: bacteria, archaea, protozoa, algae, and fungi.
+On the earth's surface, molecules (two or more atoms) bounced off each other and bonded.
+Within the chaos a bit of regularity had begun.
+Molecular interactions produced single cell organisms: bacteria, archaea, protozoa, algae, and fungi.
 According to the Encyclopedia Britannica, bacteria developed between 419.2 to 358.9 million years ago.
 Sunlight on single-cell matter released oxygen into the atmosphere — photosynthesis.
-With more mixing and chemical bonding, multicellular organisms appeared.
+With more mixing and chemical bonding more order formed: multicellular organisms appeared.
 Life had begun, and seeds.
 Part of the cellular structures were deoxyribonucleic and ribonucleic acids (DNA and RNA) carrying in seeds what we call genetic instructions for development of these organisms.
 Only those organisms thrived that were constructed in a way that made its survival possible.
 Biological evolution had begun.

 Plant life arose after fungi had been putting nitrogen and oxygen into soil.
 Depending on environmental circumstances, species of trees evolved from ferns and other plant life.
 In addition to plant life there were insects and other creatures with a sensory nervous system – systems that served them in seeking moisture, nutrition and escaping danger.

-Today, we have antibiotics, an environmental circumstance invented to destroy a bacteria population, but the biological evolution of ages ago is still working, and a mutant bacterium that has an immunity to an antibiotic can survive and reproduce a new generation of bacteria that makes the antibiotic ineffective.
+With bacteria change was sequential and continual.
+Today, we have antibiotics, invented to destroy a bacteria population, but a mutant bacterium that has an immunity to an antibiotic can survive and reproduce a new generation of bacteria that makes the antibiotic ineffective.
 Of the different kinds of bacteria, what has been described as "fast bacteria" divides every twenty minutes or so.

 Some small creatures have genes that program them for death in days.
 Other creatures are programmed to live for decades if they manage to escape catastrophe.
 An ability to escape danger allows a species to mutate to a longer life.
 Small birds can defend themselves by flying away have a normal life of a decade or more.
 Mice, on the other hand, die of old age in a year or two.
 In the plant world – also governed by genetics – giant trees have had extraordinary security through their size, and this is matched by a lifespan for some species that span more than 1,000 years.